Nutriepigenomics: Bone health

 Bone mass and the development of osteoporosis have been studied in relation to perinatal nutrition.
 An important factor to consider when investigating perinatal nutrition is whether the baby was breast-fed or formula-fed.
-Studies have shown that breast-fed babies have increased bone mass compared to those were not breast-fed, and that this small increase in bone mass during a period of critical development could potentially program the skeleton to continue along a “healthy” growth trajectory.
+Breastfeeding plays an important role in bone health and epigenetic modifications during the perinatal period.
+Proper maternal nutrition during breastfeeding can lead to epigenetic changes that can positively influence the child's skeletal development and long-term health.
+Studies have shown that breast-fed babies have increased bone mass compared to those were not breast-fed, and that this small increase in bone mass during a period of critical development could potentially program the skeleton to continue along a "healthy" growth trajectory.
+Vitamin D influences bone health through epigenetic mechanisms such as DNA methylation, histone modifications and chromatin remodeling.
 It has also been shown that maternal vitamin D insufficiency during late pregnancy is associated with reduced bone size and mineral mass in late childhood.
 Peak bone mass has shown to be a good predictor of risk of fracture and osteoporosis, with even a small increase in peak bone mass resulting in a much lower risk of bone fracture.
 Research shows that genetic markers explain only a small proportion of variation in bone mass and risk of fracture.
 Therefore, healthy bone programming is most likely influenced by various epigenetic mechanisms, such as imprinting of the growth promoting genes IGF-2, or changes to the hypothalamic-pituitary-adrenal axis (HPA).

 Neurodevelopment

+Nutrigenomics has an important part in neurodevelopment by showing how nutrients affect gene expression through epigenetic changes, which is the key to brain growth and function.
 Imbalances in maternal nutrition can also have a significant effect on fetal neurodevelopment.
+Maternal nutrition during pregnancy influences neurodevelopment through nutriepigenomics, as specific nutrients trigger epigenetic alterations that guide brain formation and future cognitive abilities.
 Brain development occurs most rapidly during fetal development and infancy, and research has shown that exposure to certain environmental conditions can have long-lasting effects on cognition.
 Specifically, n-3 fatty acids, iodine, iron and choline have been shown to influence brain development and impact cognitive ability and behavior.
 The greatest evidence for a link between nutrition and neurodevelopment comes from studies that show low birth weight associated with low IQ and increased risk of schizophrenia.
+Breastfeeding supports neurodevelopment by providing essential nutrients like omega-3 fatty acids and choline, which are critical for brain growth and function.
+It also influences epigenetic mechanisms, such as DNA methylation, that shape neural connectivity and cognitive abilities.
 Several studies suggest that breast-feeding promotes long-term neurodevelopment by providing the nutrients necessary for proper brain development.
 A study in mice showed that choline-deficient diets during the late gestation period impaired fetal brain development, including decreased cell proliferation and reduced visual-spatial and auditory memory.
 These cognitive changes appeared to be due to altered histone and DNA methylation patterns in the fetal hippocampus, thus providing a link between maternal nutrition, epigenetics, and early brain development.